giuliacappelli/MedinaStochasticOptimalityTheory/README.md

 This project computes a model of the grammaticality of implicit objects based on Medina (2007)'s variant of Stochastic Optimality Theory (StOT).

 Medina's analysis accounts for the gradient grammaticality of an implicit object across verbs, relying on StOT's floating constraints system.
-The input to the model has to contain the verb, its telicity, the perfectivity of the sentence, and the SPS of the verb.
+The input to the model has to contain the verb, its telicity and manner specification features, the perfectivity and iterativity features of the sentence, and the SPS of the verb.
 Medina's variant of StOT defines the re-ranking probabilities as a function of SPS, instead of assigning all constraints the same Gaussian distribution.

 ## Getting Started
 The scripts should run on Python 3.0+ and do not have to be installed.
 They run fine on Python 3.8.2 in Ubuntu 20.10.